Bruce Bochy: 2012

+2013

 Before the 2013 season, the Giants extended Bochy's contract through 2016.
-Bochy became the 21st manager with 1,500 wins on July 23, 2013.
+On July 23, 2013 at AT&T Park, in the second game of a doubleheader, a 5–3 win over the Cincinnati Reds, Bochy became the 21st manager in Major League history to win 1,500 career games.
 The Giants finished the season 76–86 and missed the playoffs in 2013.
 When Jim Leyland retired after the 2013 season, Bochy became MLB's active leader in wins with 1,530.

+2014

-In 2014, Bochy became the 19th manager to reach 1,600 wins on August 27, and also became the all-time NL Western Division leader in managerial wins, passing Los Angeles Dodgers manager Tommy Lasorda for that distinction, since the installment of division play in 1969.
+On August 27, 2014 at AT&T Park, in a 4–2 walk-off win over the Colorado Rockies, Bochy became the 19th manager in Major League history to reach 1,600 career wins, and also became the all-time NL Western Division leader in managerial wins, passing Los Angeles Dodgers manager Tommy Lasorda for that distinction, since the installment of division play in 1969.
 With an 88–74 record, the Giants made the 2014 postseason as the second wild-card team.
 During a low point of the regular season, Bochy told his players they had "champion blood", referring to the Giants' 2010 and 2012 championships.
 After defeating the Pittsburgh Pirates in the NL Wild Card Game, the Giants beat the heavily favored Washington Nationals three games to one in the NLDS and the St. Louis Cardinals four games to one in the NLCS for their third NL pennant in five years.
 Bochy's "group of warriors" went on to defeat the Kansas City Royals to win the 2014 World Series, a series that went the full seven games.
 Bochy became the first NL manager to win three World Series championships in a five-year span and the tenth manager in MLB history to win three championships, with the previous nine all inducted into the National Baseball Hall of Fame and Museum.
 When Fox Sports sportscaster Erin Andrews interviewed Bochy alongside Giants management somewhere in the visiting locker room for the trophy presentation, he said "I'm just honored to manage this 'group of warriors.'
 They were relentless the whole time and really just kept amazing me throughout the playoffs."